laurakond/Stitch-Art-Guides-pp4/TESTING.md

     </details>

-- Going through the code, I noticed that I was appending to appropriate list outside of the for statement.
+- Going through the code, I noticed that I was appending to the appropriate list outside the for statement.
 I moved the if statement inside the for statement and the issue was resolved.

     <details>
             <summary>Fixed code</summary>